 Proposition 1 demonstrates that when the banking sector is inefficient with the loan monitoring cost of banking sectors being higher than the critical level, it is more likely that the financial regulatory policies are strategic substitutes with higher incentive for each country to free ride the other country's financial regulatory efforts.
-The intuition behind this result is that when the banking sector is inefficient with the higher monitoring costs, the financial regulation with the higher capital adequacy requirement cannot induce the socially optimal level of loan monitoring efforts, while reducing banking sector's profits significantly.
-Therefore, each regulator has higher incentives to free ride the other country's regulatory efforts.
+The intuition behind this result is that when the banking sector is inefficient with the higher monitoring costs, the financial regulation with the higher capital adequacy requirement is costly not only to inefficient banking sectors but to politically influenced regulators.
+Therefore, each regulator has higher incentives to free ride the other country's regulatory efforts under the cross-border externality of financial regulatory policies.

-In addition, when the domestic banking sector's equity size is higher and the foreign banking sector's equity size is smaller, with the smaller impact of the foreign banking sector on the domestic market, the domestic banking sector has less incentive to coordinate with the foreign banking sector.
-In addition, given the loan monitoring cost higher than the critical level, the higher capital integration provides higher incentives to free ride the foreign country's regulatory efforts.
-This result implies that when the banking sector of the partner country has a larger amount of equity with higher monitoring efforts, a country's financial regulator has a higher incentive to coordinate with the country since the gains from the coordination is larger.
+Moreover, when the domestic banking sector's equity size is higher and the foreign banking sector's equity size is smaller, with the smaller impact of the foreign banking sector on the domestic market, the domestic banking sector has less incentive to coordinate with the foreign banking sector.
+In addition, when the loan monitoring cost is higher than the critical level, the higher financial market integration provides higher incentives to free ride the foreign country's regulatory efforts.
+These results imply that when the banking sector of the partner country has a larger amount of equity with higher monitoring efforts, a country's financial regulator has a higher incentive to coordinate with the country since the gains from the coordination is larger.
 Contrarily, when a country's equity is relatively larger than the partner's, the incentive for policy coordination gets lower since the gains from the coordination is lower.